The real story behind building businesses in India. No filters, no corporate spin.

 In Europe, you can rely on institutions.
 Contracts are enforced.
 Regulations are clear.
 Processes are documented.
 In India, all of this exists — but it runs on relationships.
 Your CA is more important than your lawyer.
 Your local partner's connections matter more than your product quality.
 Not because the system is broken, but because the system is human.

 GST filing alone would make a grown accountant weep.
 Import licensing for industrial equipment involves agencies you've never heard of.
+BIS certification is a 6-12 month journey that most companies do not plan for.
 State-level variations mean what works in Pune doesn't work in Chennai.

 Because India is the most dynamic business environment I've ever worked in.
-Because the opportunities are genuine and enormous.
+Because the opportunities are genuine and enormous — and the EU-India FTA is about to make them even bigger for European machinery and industrial equipment exporters.
 Because the people are brilliant, resilient, and creative in ways that make European business culture look rigid and slow.

 And because after seven years, I've built something I'm proud of — and I'm just getting started.